ammarkh/nodejs-first-training/README.md

 # nodejs-first-trraining

-this is a small simple node js application for training [view - insert ] data from my sql server with a javascript library
+this is a small simple node js application for training [view - insert ] data from mysql database  server with a javascript library to help user in query[this library is under constructor ]